 But as Pasadena DUI defense attorney John Murray10 explains:

-"Law officers frequently fail to honor the 15-minute observation requirement.
+“Law officers frequently fail to honor the 15-minute observation requirement.
 Many of them wait for 15 minutes before starting the test, but use the time to complete paperwork or check their phones.
-And even diligent officers can miss a burp or regurgitation that could cause mouth alcohol."
+And even diligent officers can miss a burp or regurgitation that could cause false breath test results.”

 5. How can mouth alcohol serve as a DUI defense?